aws/constructs/API.md

 - *Type:* <a href="#constructs.IConstruct">IConstruct</a>

-Returns the child construct that has the id `Default` or `Resource"`.
+Returns the child construct that has the id `Default` or `Resource`.

 This is usually the construct that provides the bulk of the underlying functionality.
 Useful for modifications of the underlying construct that are not available at the higher levels.